Boogie2988: Controversies

 In October 2018, Williams faced scrutiny due to his relationship with the controversial counseling service BetterHelp.
 He and other YouTubers sponsored by the service were accused of profiting from mental illness.
 Williams terminated his partnership with the company, posted a public apology, and said that he would donate his profits to the National Suicide Prevention Lifeline and St. Jude Children's Research Hospital.

-On June 24, 2019, while streaming an IRL Twitch vlog with McJuggerNuggets, also known as Jesse Ridgeway, Williams joked about Etika being the murderer in a proposed interactive murder mystery series.
+On June 24, 2019, while streaming an IRL Twitch vlog with McJuggerNuggets, Williams joked about Etika being the murderer in a proposed interactive murder mystery series.
 The two men were riffing back and forth about the stream actually being a new scripted series.
 During which, Williams jumped in to build upon an idea that Ridgeway had said stating "And then, the phone hits the ground, and Etika shows up and goes, ‘surprise, bitch!’," His viewers that were watching felt the joke was insensitive considering the uncertainty of Etika who had been declared missing the week prior.
 Williams later posted an apology on his Twitter the next day on June 25 stating his intention was give hope that Etika was alive and that he had nothing but love and respect for him and his audience who were worried about his whereabouts.
 Etika was later found dead that same day by the New York Police Department, his death was ruled a suicide-by-drowning.

 In August 2019, Williams made a controversial statement against his internet trolls where he claimed "I think that there are rapists and Nazis out there who ... are more redeemable than you because at least they're doing something they believe in."